 Return value should be a scalar in order to be able to save it to the database.
 An error will be logged if this is not the case.

-- handlers, widgets Triggered when a list of available widgets is needed.
-Plugins can conditionally add or remove widgets from this list or modify attributes of existing widgets like context or multiple. - get_list, default_widgets Filters a list of default widgets to add for newly registered users.
+get_list, default_widgets Filters a list of default widgets to add for newly registered users.
 The list is an array of arrays in the format: